 In this section we give a brief overview of the impact of the minimum wage policy on income, taxes, social contributions, social assistance benefits, and inequality and poverty rates.
 It should be noted, that the minimum wage policy is switched off in the baseline scenario.
 Imposing minimum wage simulation has only weak effect on disposable and employment income, direct taxes and income distribution measures.
-The highest effect is on amounts of social assistance and poverty rates, albeit in a limit of 1-2% (see Table 4.11).
-Increasing minimum wage results in lower poverty risk levels and lower amounts of social assistance when the minimum wage adjustments are turned on.
+The highest effect is on poverty rates, albeit in a limit of 1% (see Table 4.11).
+Increasing minimum wage results in lower poverty risk levels when the minimum wage adjustments are turned on.

-4.9 Summary of "health warnings"
+4.9.
+Summary of "health warnings"